Clemapfel/jluna/docs/manual.md

 > ```
 > The braces signal to Julia that whatever symbol is in-between them, is an infix operator.
 Only certain characters can be used as infix operators, see [here](https://discourse.julialang.org/t/is-not-an-operator/20221).

 No memory was moved during this call.
 We called a Julia-side function (`println` and `(^)`) with a Julia-side value `1234`.
 Other than having to access the proxies in the first place, the actual computation is exactly the same as if it was done in only Julia.
-This also means it is just as performant as pure Julia would be.

-### Updating a Proxy
+### Changing a Proxies Value

-The most central feature of jluna is that of **updating a proxy**.
+The most central feature of jluna is that of **changing a proxies value**.
 If we assign a proxy a C++-side value, jluna will move this value Julia-side, then set the proxies pointer to that newly allocated memory:

 ```cpp
 // create proxy to "string_value"